-Do you want to install small and large measuring devices outside the control cabinet distributed in the system and with high-performance querying?
-Maybe also install a few lines?
-And still address the devices directly via the well-known EtherCAT?
-Beckhoff developed EtherCAT P for this in 2015.
+Do you want to install small and large measurement devices outside the control cabinet distributed in the system and with high-performance querying?
+Thereby, using as few cables as possible?
+Still addressing the devices directly via EtherCAT?
+Exactly for this purpose, Beckhoff developed EtherCAT P in 2015.

 EtherCAT P, the One Cable Automation fieldbus, combines communication and power in a 4-core standard Ethernet cable.
 The 24 V DC supply of the EtherCAT P slaves and the connected sensors and actuators is integrated: US (system and sensor supply) and UP (peripheral voltage for actuators) are electrically isolated from one another with a current of up to 3 A each for the connected components.
 All of the benefits of EtherCAT are retained, such as free choice of topology, high speed, optimum bandwidth utilization, the processing of telegrams in passing, highly precise synchronization, extensive diagnostics, and more.

 The currents of US and UP are directly coupled to the cores of the 100 Mbit/s line, resulting in a very cost-effective and compact connection.
 EtherCAT P offers benefits both for connection of remote, smaller I/O stations in the terminal box and for decentralized I/O components locally in the process.
 A dedicated plug family was specially developed for EtherCAT P, in order to prevent potential damage caused by incorrect connection with standard EtherCAT slaves.
 It covers all applications from the 24 V I/O level through to drives with 400 V AC or 600 V DC and a current of up to 64 A.